Digital Markets Act: Meta

 Considering that the Digital Markets Act aims to limit the influence of large companies by allowing alternative players to emerge, Meta has also been targeted by the legislative proposal.
 As in the other companies' cases, once the DMA is adopted, unfair practices will be highly discouraged and even prohibited, so as to stop the harm they bring to competition.

 However, apart from Google, Apple, and Amazon, Meta seems to support the EU rules that have been published last year.
 In its official declarations, Meta claimed that it hopes that the European Union will set boundaries for Apple.
 Nevertheless, in this context there were not observed solely tensions between the Commission and the Big Tech companies, but even between GAFAM, taking into account their statements and the objectives they advocate for.

 The controversies between Meta and Apple started with the privacy feature used by Apple, that allows consumers to block advertisers from tracking them across different applications.
 Thus, Meta, a company that earns revenue from advertising, began to retaliate and showed its discontent.
 It has also added that "Apple controls an entire ecosystem from device to app store and apps, and uses this power to harm developers and consumers, as well as large platforms like Facebook".
 The reaction of Apple was quite harsh and accused Meta of "invasive tracking".
 Therefore, the discussions around the Digital Markets Act started to create more tensions between Big Tech firms and to deviate from the scope of the proposal, as the companies focused on criticising their "competitors" of illegal practices.

-Amazon

-Amazon welcomed the DMA and according to its position, the company has not been as concerned about it as the other GAFAM members.
-This can be explained by the fact that compared to Google's and Apple's case, the Digital Markets Act could affect Amazon only in three aspects: